momkbear/GettingAndCleaningData/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject."

 You can find my assignment in this repo.
 There are two submissions:
+1) A tidy dataset based on the instructions provided.
-1) The CodeBook.md which describes the files, the data, provides a little background on the experiments, and notes the transformations I made to the data to complete the assignment.
+2) The CodeBook.md which describes the files, the data, provides a little background on the experiments, and notes the transformations I made to the data to complete the assignment.
-2) run_analysis.R which is the codes to complete the assignment.
+3) run_analysis.R which is the codes to complete the assignment.
 The code also includes a brief description of each chunck of code and what it is intended to do.